yanliAI/Dataset/README.md

 # Dataset Description
 This dataset contains 3400 256*256 images for training and 760 for validation and testing.
 Note that the images in the training set are normalised using the maximum-minimum method.
 # Dataset Process
-Note that after processing, the label will be in 0-1, where 1 stands for aquaculture area, 0 stands for seawayer.
+Note that after processing, the label will be in 0-1, where 1 stands for aquaculture area, 0 stands for seawater.
 In addition, we have additionally provided ground truth maps of the aquaculture area boundaries, with 0 stands seawater and 1 stands the boundary.